-9.3 "Smallest closed subschemes such that ...": scheme-theoretic image, scheme-theoretic closure, induced reduced subscheme, and the reduction of a scheme
+9.3 Constructions related to "smallest closed subschemes": scheme-theoretic image, scheme-theoretic closure, induced reduced subscheme, and the reduction of a scheme

 We now define a series of notions that are all of the form "the smallest closed subscheme such that something or other is true".
 One example will be the notion of scheme-theoretic closure of a locally closed immersion, which will allow us to interpret locally closed immersions in three equivalent ways (open subscheme intersect closed subscheme; open subscheme of closed subscheme; and closed subscheme of open subscheme).